ImperialCollegeLondon/django-drf-filepond/docs/installation.rst

 See ":ref:`Working with file uploads`" for more details on how to use the django-drf-filepond API to store files to a local or remote file store.

+.. note:: ``DJANGO_DRF_FILEPOND_FILE_STORE_PATH`` is not used when using
+	a remote file store backend.
+It is recommended to remove this setting or leave it set to None.

+	The base storage location for a remote file storage backend from django-storages is set using a setting specific to the backend that you are using - see the django-storages documentation for your chosen backend for further information.

 Advanced Configuration Options
 ==============================